Aquiles-ai/aqRAG-docs/docs/client.md

 # Aquiles-RAG Python Client

 The `aquiles.client.AquilesRAG` class provides a simple, high-level interface for interacting with your Aquiles-RAG service.
-Use it to create indices, ingest text (in chunks), and query your vector store — all in pure Python.
+Use it to create indices, ingest text (in chunks), query your vector store — all in pure Python.
+Aquiles-RAG works with **Redis, Qdrant, or PostgreSQL** backends.

 ## 📦 Installation